 The purchase decision was a critical step in the buying process, and the decision makers were in this case the HR departments of potential clients, with which Clusjion had sales meetings.
 To satisfy these decision makers external search for information, we wanted to communicate the service’s “success stories” in, among other things, the business-oriented publication “Kollega”.

 We wanted to talk about the service via Facebook groups such as “Hello life”.
 The group currently has about 92,000 members and is for women who want to share life advice, tips and tricks with each other.
-The proactive female members would be particularly interested in Clusjon’s vision of a gendered and inclusive corporate culture.
+The proactive female members would be particularly interested in Clusjon’s vision of an inclusive corporate culture.

 In the long term, Clusjion wanted to establish a certificate for companies with exceptional work environments, which we proposed a design for with a new identity.